Diana Zuckerman, PhD, National Center for Health Research, Caitlin Kennedy, PhD, Mishka Terplan, MD, MPH, Women’s Health Issues: August 2016

 In other words, the relatively healthy and confident women who get breast implants tend to be less healthy and less confident afterwards.
-And, they are more likely to kill themselves.
+And, they are more likely to commit suicide.
 That is true whether they got implants for augmentation or for reconstruction after a mastectomy.

 In conclusion, the scientific evidence suggests that breast implants may have risks to mental health.
 Although suicide among women with implants was below 1% in each of the 7 studies, the rates ranging from 0.24% to 0.68% are significantly higher statistically and clinically than rates for comparable women without breast implants.
 And, with millions of women with breast implants, the consistent evidence that women with breast implants are more likely to commit suicide is reason to be very concerned.
 The research suggests that women who feel depressed or have low self-esteem should never be encouraged to get breast implants.

 The research illustrates the importance of valid and reliable mental health screening to identify women considering breast augmentation who are vulnerable to depression or suicide.
 Breast implant surgery should not be considered a strategy to fix low self-esteem or depression.
 Long-term studies on breast implant patients and depression, anxiety, and self-esteem are needed to give us a better understanding about the impact of implant surgery on women’s mental health and chances of suicide.